-Because the site would be located adjacent to FWLE, which is scheduled to open as an active light rail line in 2025/2026, there would be no need to build additional mainline tracks.
+Because the site would be located adjacent to FWLE, which has a forecasted in-service date of 2026, there would be no need to build additional mainline tracks.

 OMF South Site

 The site footprint of the Midway Landfill Alternative is approximately 68 acres, which includes buildings, storage tracks, a training track, yard areas, and approximately 480 parking spaces.
 The yard area encompasses approximately 8.3 acres.
 Figure ES-6 is an aerial view with a conceptual site layout.